vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 \see [These notes](http://optics.szfki.kfki.hu/~vukics/Pictures.pdf) on how to treat interaction pictures defined by non-unitary transition operators in a consistent way.

-In this case, the class representing the element has to be derived from Exact as well, which provides an interface allowing for the transformation between the two pictures.
+In this case, the class representing the element has to be derived from structure::Exact as well, which provides an interface allowing for the transformation between the two pictures.
-In addition, instead of TridiagonalHamiltonian`<1,false>`, we need to derive from TridiagonalHamiltonian`<1,true>` because the Hamiltonian is now time-dependent.
+In addition, instead of quantumoperator::TridiagonalHamiltonian `<1,false>`, we need to derive from quantumoperator::TridiagonalHamiltonian `<1,true>` because the Hamiltonian is now time-dependent.
-\note In general usage, the jump and the averages are calculated in the normal picture also in this case (cf. explanation of classes Hamiltonian, Exact, Liouvillean, and Averaged, and furthermore quantumtrajectory::MCWF_Trajectory).
+\note In general usage, the jump and the averages are calculated in the normal picture also in this case (cf. explanation of classes structure::Hamiltonian, structure::Exact, structure::Liouvillean, and structure::Averaged, and furthermore quantumtrajectory::MCWF_Trajectory).
 This allows for reusing the same code in both pictures.
 (Incidentally, here the Liouvillean remains unchanged anyway.)

 \dontinclude ExampleMode.h
 \skip FreeExact
 \until } // basic
-The OneTime tagging class at the same time carries the information about the time instant to which the (diagonal) transformation operator has to be updated.
-OneTime can be implicitly converted into a double.
+The structure::OneTime tagging class at the same time carries the information about the time instant to which the (diagonal) transformation operator has to be updated. structure::OneTime can be implicitly converted into a double.

 In the implementation, the only difference from the previous case will be the constructor, because the Hamiltonian now also requires furnishing with frequencies
-(cf. quantumoperator::furnishWithFreqs), and the implementation of the virtual function FreeExact::updateU.
+(cf. quantumoperator::furnishWithFreqs), and the implementation of the virtual function structure::FreeExact::updateU.

+\note In connection with the structure::Exact::applicableInMaster virtual function implemented here, cf. also \ref masterequationlimitations "this note".

 When “furnished with frequencies”, a quantumoperator::Tridiagonal object will internally take care about the time-dependent phases appearing in \f$a\Int(t)\f$ and \f$H\Int(t)\f$:
 \dontinclude ExampleMode.cc
 \skip mainDiagonal
 \until // PumpedLossyModeIP::average_v exactly the same as PumpedLossyMode::average_v above
-FreeExact assumes that the operator transforming between the two pictures is diagonal, and the factors to update are simply its diagonal elements.
+structure::FreeExact assumes that the operator transforming between the two pictures is diagonal, and the factors to update are simply its diagonal elements.
 If this is not the case, Exact has to be used instead.
-Here, since there are also real frequency-like parameters, we have to use DynamicsBase::RF as well.
+Here, since there are also real frequency-like parameters, we have to use structure::DynamicsBase::RF as well.

 \note Since a lot of the code from the previous case can be reused here, one will usually adopt an inheritence- or class-composition-based solution to implement classes like
 `PumpedLossyMode` and `PumpedLossyModeIP` (for an inheritance-based solution, cf. [below](#hierarchicaloscillator); for one based on class-composition, cf. the actual implementation of a harmonic-oscillator